niceskylei/loco-openapi-Initializer/README.md

 }
 ```

-Alternatively you could use (`cargo nextest`)[https://nexte.st/].
+Alternatively you could use [`cargo nextest`](https://nexte.st/).
 This issue is not relevant when using the `loco-openapi-initializer` for normal use.